-- To slow the spread of invasive species (such as Emerald Ash Borer), all trees removed from the Subject Lands (not just Ash) should be disposed of locally to reduce transportation to other local municipalities; - Invasive species monitoring will occur within the created wetland in an effort to detect invasive species early-on; - Offsite invasives (Common Reed) were considered as part of the Conceptual Restoration Plan (Section 7.2); - Winter maintenance standards and other strategies will be explored in accordance with the City of Hamilton's Salt Management Plan (2021); - Educational signage, such as no dumping signs, could be installed near natural heritage features to avoid human interactions with the features; - To avoid human-wildlife interactions from adjacent residences along Homestead within the created wetland, the installation of thorny barriers and/or fencing could be explored; and

-While unlikely that occupants from the Airport lands will interact with the retained wetland (given its proximity opposite Street A), installation of thorny barriers and/or fencing could also be explored.
+- To slow the spread of invasive species (such as Emerald Ash Borer), all trees removed from the Subject Lands (not just Ash) should be disposed of locally to reduce transportation to other local municipalities; - Invasive species monitoring will occur within the created wetland in an effort to detect invasive species early-on; - Offsite invasives (Common Reed) were considered as part of the Conceptual Restoration Plan (Section 7.2); - Winter maintenance standards and other strategies will be explored in accordance with the City of Hamilton's Salt Management Plan (2021).
+Snow should be stored away from all natural features to avoid excess contributions of salt into the adjacent natural features; - Educational signage, such as no dumping signs, could be installed near natural heritage features to avoid human interactions with the features; - To avoid human-wildlife interactions from adjacent residences along Homestead within the created wetland, the installation of thorny barriers and/or fencing will be explored during detailed design; and - While unlikely that occupants from the property will interact with the created wetland (given its proximity opposite Street A), installation of thorny barriers and/or fencing could also be explored.

-The installation of wildlife fencing (to avoid wildlife/human and wildlife/traffic interactions) surrounding the created wetlands and associated conveyance swale are not warranted given the limited wildlife observations recorded within the Subject Lands.
+The installation of wildlife fencing (to avoid wildlife/human and wildlife/traffic interactions) surrounding the created wetlands and associated conveyance swale are not warranted given the limited wildlife observations recorded within the Subject Lands and the proposed industrial land usage.
+As previously noted, there will be fencing located between the adjacent existing residences and the created wetland.
+Erection of fencing and educational signage would act as tool to minimize the potential for dumping and disturbance of the naturalized areas.

 From a cumulative perspective, where disturbance occurs it creates an environment where invasive species can encroach into and dominate an existing habitat (whether created or natural).
 Given the adjacent development that has occurred surrounding the Subject Lands (Airport, residential, roadways) there are various pathways in which invasives can move into the Subject Lands.
-Once invasive species have been introduced on the landscape they are able to continue to colonize adjacent habitats.
+Once invasive species have been introduced on the landscape, they are able to continue to colonize adjacent habitats.
 Invasives are known within the adjacent habitats (Airport SWM pond, downstream wetland) and are likely to move onto the site.
 The presence of humans within the landscape can perpetuate disturbance (e.g., ATVing can collect and distribute invasive seeds) and can degrade natural features and functions.
 In a post-development scenario, invasive monitoring has been proposed in an effort to detect invasives as they move onto the site.
 Given that invasives are known within adjacent habitats, this has also been considered as part of the restoration strategy (as discussed within Section 7).
 Efforts to discourage human interactions with natural features have been considered (i.e., educational signage, fencing).
 Water quality within the Subject Lands is likely already impacted from the upstream Airport Land discharge and adjacent roadways.
 Moreover, there is potential for degraded water quality as a result of agricultural practices (e.g., pesticide usage, oil spills from machinery).
 With the addition of the development within the Subject Lands, it is likely that salt concentrations within the receiving waterbodies will increase; although salt management strategies will be explored to reduce the amount of salt loading.
 During construction, mitigation measures (e.g., accidental spill measures, ESC plans) have been proposed to minimize potential risks to downstream habitats.